ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

 These qualities are: Diskarte, Sipag at Tiyaga, and Bayanihan.
 Let me explain them in the following sections.

-> We can build Filipino-centric LLMs and contribute world-class technologies because we have the
+> We can build Filipino-centric LLMs and contribute world-class language technologies because we have the
 > unique qualities to do so: Diskarte, Sipag at Tiyaga, and Bayanihan.
+The challenge then is to create an environment that allows these qualities to flourish.

 [^1]: I won't be talking a lot about FilBench in this blog post.
 But if you're curious, check out my [blog post](/projects/2025/08/21/filbench/), check the [leaderboard](https://huggingface.co/spaces/filbench/filbench-leaderboard), or read the [paper](https://aclanthology.org/2025.emnlp-main.127/)!

-## Diskarte - how can we build language technologies with low compute and limited data resources?
+## Diskarte - how can we build with low compute and limited data resources?